jstonge/blog/src/posts/typologies.md

 		{/each}
 </div>

 How do groups of people address selfish behaviors with respect to openly available resources.
+How do people self-organize to make sure common-pool resources are sustaible.
+What is the role of top-down institutions in promoting that sustainability.

 WIP